Dominic Mathias MBACP (registered)

 Are you looking for a counsellor who believes therapy should create real, tangible change for you?

-Are you looking for the space to get a handle on difficulties or problems you are experiencing with someone you can trust who will listen, in a confidential, comfortable, quiet and non-judgemental environment?
+Are you looking for the space to get a handle on difficulties you are experiencing in a confidential, comfortable, quiet and non-judgemental environment?

-I am a professional, fully qualified, counsellor and trainer, working for the NHS as well as in private practice at Phoenix Counselling Kent and have significant clinical experience across 6 years of professional counselling, working effectively with common issues such as anxiety, depression, affect dysregulation and trauma.
-I have experience of working with diverse client groups, including with young people and children.
+I am a professional, fully-qualified therapist, working for the NHS as well as in private practice.
+I have significant clinical experience across 6 years of professional counselling, working effectively with common issues such as anxiety, depression, affect dysregulation, trauma, sexuality, and gender-related issues.
+My experience includes working with diverse client groups, including with young people and children.

 Answers to common questions asked by clients: